spacewalk01/tensorrt-yolov9/README.md

 We refer to our [docs/INSTALL.md](https://github.com/spacewalk01/tensorrt-yolov9/blob/main/docs/INSTALL.md) for detailed installation instructions.

-If you find it interesting, then also look at [Yolov9-Bytetrack](https://github.com/spacewalk01/yolov9-bytetrack-tensorrt).
+If you find it interesting, then also take a look at [Yolov9-Bytetrack](https://github.com/spacewalk01/yolov9-bytetrack-tensorrt).

 ## 🖥️ Requirement
    - TensorRT